Haruka Eigen

 Haruka Eigen (永源 遙, Eigen Haruka) (January 11, 1946 – November 28, 2016) was a Japanese professional wrestler.
 He was an executive director of Pro Wrestling Noah.

 Sumo career

-In July 1961, Haruka Eigen began wrestling as a sumo.
+In July 1961, Haruka Eigen began competing in sumo wrestling.
 He was part of the Tatsunami stable.
 He quit sumo in May 1965, after nearly four years.
-His highest rank was Makushita 71st.
+His highest rank was makushita 71.

 Professional wrestling career

 Tokyo Pro Wrestling (1966–1967)

 Trained by former sumos Toyonobori and Mr. Hito at the Japan Pro Wrestling Alliance Dojo, Eigen followed Antonio Inoki to form Tokyo Pro Wrestling, where he debuted on October 12, 1966, against future rival Masao Kimura.
 After a brief interpromotional feud with International Wrestling Enterprise, however, Tokyo Pro folded and he followed Inoki to JWA.

 Japan Pro Wrestling Alliance (1967–1973)

 Eigen joined JWA in 1967 and was further trained by former judoka Seiji Sakaguchi.
 After spending six years struggling on the undercard, he finally left JWA in 1973, and the promotion soon folded.